Author: Ron Graham

 Paul very carefully defines the fullness of Christ’s work, power, and function as Creator.

-First, Paul says that "all things were created by Christ" —and later adds "...through him and for him."
+First, Paul says that "all things were created by him" —and later adds "...through him and for him."
 (Colossians 1:16).
+Paul identifies this One as God’s beloved Son, by whose blood we are redeemed (Colossians 1:13-14).
 All things were created by Christ, through Christ, and for Christ.
 That doesn't leave any room to detract from Christ’s creative work or his part in Creation.

 Second, The scope of Christ’s creation was all things "that are in heaven and that are on earth, visible and invisible" (Colossians 1:16).
 Paul makes sure we do not think that Jesus was the Creator of merely physical and visible things.